stephanegaiffas/AMF/amf/legacy/README legacy.md

 >
 > arXiv link: http://arxiv.org/abs/1906.10529

-It provides mainly the `AMFClassifier` and the `AMFRegressor`, together with a weak baseline called `OnlineDummyClassifier`.
+It privides mainly the `AMFClassifier` and the `AMFRegressor`, together with a weak baseline called `OnlineDummyClassifier`.

 The `AMF` algorithm is implemented as the class `OnlineForestClassifier` in the `tick.online` module of the `tick` library https://github.com/X-DataInitiative/tick.